 Use the template provided on the CARS (https://CPRITGrants.org).
-Describe the funding source and duration of all current and pending support for the proposed project, including a capitalization table that reflects private investors, if any.
+Describe the funding source and duration of all current and pending support for the proposed project.

 4.4.15 Biographical Sketches

 The designated PD will be responsible for the overall performance of the funded project and must have relevant education and management experience.
 The PD/Co-PD(s) must provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in programs relevant to cancer prevention and/or service delivery.